 For the benefit of those new to our ministry and what we do, I'll just update you.
-We have over the nearly ten years that we have been in existence, sent close to 2000 quilts (like the ones we gave to the students from Billanook) across the globe to those in need of the comfort that a fabric 'hug' can give.
+Over the past 13 years QFO's have sent over 3,500 quilts across the globe, as well as gifted quilts to those in need closer to home.
 The quilts are made, both by us from donated fabric and by offsite stitchers who gift us their quilts.

 We sell quilts which we have made and sometimes a few of the quilt tops which we have received and finished are included in these sales.
-This year we also had a Quilt top challenge and these tops were specifically created for sale at our Festival.
-We also sell some items that we have made from the fabric that has been donated to us and we make up fat quarters from some of this fabric also, as part of our fundraising.
+We also had a Quilt top challenge and these tops were specifically created for sale at our Festival.
+We also make and sell craft items that we have made from the fabric that has been donated to us and we make up fat quarters from some of this fabric also, as part of our fundraising.

 These quilt top sizes are : 35" x 45" for babies and 55" x 75" for older children.